SammanSarkar/open-source-in-asia/README.md

-# Asian Open Source Communities Database
+# Open Source Communities Database

-An interactive database showcasing open source communities across Asia.
-This project aims to connect and highlight the vibrant open source ecosystem in the Asian region.
+An interactive database showcasing open source communities worldwide.
+This project aims to connect and highlight vibrant open source ecosystems from around the globe.

 ## Project Structure